 When PVC is burned during the lasering process the extremely corrosive, acidic Hydrogen Chloride (HCI) is produced.

-It is imperative that this fume is removed quickly and efficiently for both the safety of the operators and to protect the laser and surrounding equipment.
+It is imperative that this fume is removed quickly and efficiently to help protect your workplace environment.

 Protecting the laser

 Not only is HCI a major health hazard but it is also extremely corrosive.
 If this acidic fume is allowed to migrate onto the laser lens housing and associated components it will, over a period of time, cause irreversible corrosive damage.

 Now we have established the problems that lasing with PVC can cause, we can look at how to extract the fume safely without damage to the extractor.